Welcome to Redstor's glossary

 - local copy

-Local backup copy is a Redstor feature whereby the customer’s most recent backups can be kept on a local machine in addition to on the Storage Platform, facilitating faster recovery.
+Local copy is a Redstor feature whereby the customer’s most recent backups can be kept on a local machine in addition to on the Storage Platform, facilitating faster recovery.

 - logical volume management (LVM)